dmartinezphd/dmartinezphd.github.io/about.md

 <blockquote class="full-width"><p>Daniel M. Martínez, PhD<br>Engineer, Scientist, Author</p></blockquote>

-I am a chemical engineer by schooling, an environmental scientist by experience, and published author by sheer will, with a passion for research and writing about thermodynamics, environmental science & technology, and data analysis.
+I am a chemical engineer by schooling, an environmental scientist by experience, and published author by sheer will.
+I have a passion for research and writing about thermodynamics, environmental science & technology, and data analysis.
 All of my degrees are in Chemical Engineering (BS/MS/PHD) and I have navigated a diverse career as a NASA scientist studying how metals condense, as a postdoctoral fellow studying energy-society linkages, and as an environmental science professor doing scholarly work, and teaching courses in energy sustainability, atmospheric science, and environmental quantitative reasoning.
 Recently, I decided to leave my academic institution to pursue research full time, operating through my LLC, Random Walk Research.
 I'm particularly (but not exclusively) interested in ground and space-based sensing of the atmosphere and how it impacts weather, climate, and health.

 ### News
 * 2022/09 --- I Left USM and Formed Random Walk Research LLC
 * 2021/12 --- Poster accepted: _Small Camera Systems for Space-based Cube Satellite Earthshine Measurements._ AGU Fall Meeting 2021, held in New Orleans, LA, 13-17 December 2021, id.
 GH15C-0620. <br>[--<a href="https://ui.adsabs.harvard.edu/abs/2021AGUFMGH15C0620N/abstract" target="_blank">Bibcode</a>--]
 * 2019/05 --- Book Released: _Energy Efficiency Concepts and Calculations._ It was published by Elsevier Science. <br>[--<a href="https://www.elsevier.com/books/energy-efficiency/martinez/978-0-12-812111-5" target="_blank">Publisher Link</a>--]

 ### Relevant Education